hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Remove containers from the CDN.
-Optionally, you can specify an availability zone.
+Optionally, specify an availability zone.

 ###Examples
 Delete the containers `:tainer1` and `:tainer2` from the CDN: